 This is the most important step you can take to protect yourself and others from tuberculosis.
 When you stop treatment early or skip doses, TB bacteria have a chance to develop mutations that allow them to survive the most potent TB drugs.
 The resulting drug-resistant strains are much more deadly and difficult to treat.

 In countries where tuberculosis is more common, infants often are vaccinated with bacille Calmette-Guerin (BCG) vaccine because it can prevent severe tuberculosis in children.
-The BCG vaccine isn't recommended for general use in the United States because it isn't very effective in adults, and it causes a false-positive result on a TB skin test.
-Researchers are working on developing a more effective TB vaccine.
+The BCG vaccine isn't recommended for general use in the United States because it isn't very effective in adults.
+Dozens of new TB vaccines are in various stages of development and testing.

 You Are ...
 The Campaign for Mayo Clinic